What can you look forward to if you choose to study Electronic Engineering at the fab institution which is the University of York?

 When I first came here, I was a naive fresher; nervous about the course, rife with anxieties, and generally unsure of what to expect.
 I questioned whether I’d made the right choice with my course, institution, accommodation etc.

-One of my favourite things about this Department is how open, friendly, and willing to help the staff are.
+One of my favourite things is how open, friendly, and willing to help the staff are.

 From one lecturer famous for his tie collection and cracking jokes in his maths lectures, to another who has been known to send a rogue reply to your email within minutes of you pressing send at 1am.
 The staff go above and beyond to make your time at university both engaging and well-supported.
 This has certainly enhanced my university experience so far, especially considering the fact I thought from the age of 14 I would be studying Philosophy, Politics, and Economics (PPE).
 Choosing to do Electronic Engineering definitely came out the blue, and I spent weeks of my very first term questioning my ability to do this degree.